UA-ResearchComputing-HPC/hpc-documentation/docs/index.md

     ---

-    Starting October 30, 2024, we began updating Puma’s operating system from CentOS 7 to Rocky Linux 9.
-The migration is expected to be completed by the end of January 2025.
+    As of January 29th, 2025, Puma’s operating system has been updated from CentOS 7 to Rocky Linux 9.
 Need help transitioning to the new operating system?
 Visit our [migration documentation](./resources/updates/) for detailed instructions.

 -   :material-chair-school:{ .lg .middle } __Fall Semester Workshops__